Google, Microsoft, Apple, Amazon, Disney, Royal Canin. What do these companies have in common?

 First, the bad news.
 In 2007, a series of recalls rocked the pet world after a number of cats died of kidney failure.
 It turns out, a rice protein imported from China, included in many pet food formulas, contained melamine — a toxic chemical.
 The good news is — Royal Canin recalled all products containing the rice protein voluntarily and there were no associated deaths with Royal Canin foods.

 Apart from that unfortunate incident in 2007, the company has a clean track record and continues to innovate with tailored nutrition.
-The ingredients used in Royal Canin foods are high quality, however both wet and dry foods contain some fillers/preservatives.
+Royal Canin kitten food ingredients are high quality, however both wet and dry foods contain some fillers/preservatives.
 All of the ingredients are safe of course and there shouldn’t be any issue health-wise (although this may make you reconsider the price tag).

 Another great aspect of Royal Canin’s philosophy is providing nutrition based on breed and special needs.
-Going on reviews, cats and kittens adore Royal Canin food (with exception to the Urinary SO food we’ll look at in the next section).
+Going on Royal Canin kitten food reviews, felines of all ages adore Royal Canin food (with exception to the Urinary SO food we’ll look at in the next section).
 The food is nutritious, packed with vitamins, minerals and is easily digestible, albeit the variety in flavors is a bit strange (only 1 flavor!).

 Overall, Royal Canin food is a healthy choice for cats and kittens alike.
 Especially if your kitty has special nutritional needs (gastrointestinal problems, spayed/neutered, purebred)